About this policy

 PO Box 1140

-4 If you give us information on behalf of someone else, you confirm you have given them the information set out in this document, and that they have given permission for us to use their personal information in the way we have described in clause 10.
-If you give us sensitive information about yourself or other people (such as health details or details of any criminal convictions of members of your household), you agree (and confirm that the person the information is about has agreed) that we can use this information in the way set out in this document.
+4. If you give us information on behalf of someone else, you’re confirming that you’ve given them the information in this policy, and that they’ve agreed for us to use their information in the way we describe in clause 10.
+If you give us sensitive information about yourself or other people (like health details or details of any criminal convictions) you agree – and confirm the person the information is about has agreed – that we can use this information in the ways set out in this document.

-5 You are entitled to have a copy of the information we hold on you and to have any inaccurate information corrected.
+5. You’re entitled to have a copy of the information we hold on you and you can have any inaccurate information corrected.
 We may charge a small fee for providing a copy of any information we hold about you.
-For more information about this please contact our Privacy Unit at Lakeside West, 30 The Causeway, Staines, TW18 3BY.
-Or you can email CentricaDataProtection@Centrica.com.
+If you’re interested, talk to our privacy team at:

-We have strict security measures to protect personal information.
-This includes following certain procedures (for example, checking your identity when you phone us) and encrypting (encoding) data on our websites.
+We have strict security measures to protect your personal information.
+This includes following our security procedures (like checking your identity when you call us) and encrypting all the data on our websites.

-Please remember that communications over the Internet, such as emails and webmails (messages sent through a website), are not secure unless they have been encrypted.
-Your communications may go through a number of countries before they are delivered - this is the nature of the Internet.
-We cannot accept responsibility for any unauthorised access or loss of personal information that is beyond our control.
+Remember that communications over the internet like emails and webmails (messages sent through a website) aren’t secure unless you’ve encrypted them.
+These kinds of messages may go through a number of countries before they are delivered.
+That’s just the nature of the internet, so we can’t accept responsibility for any unauthorised access or loss of personal information if it’s beyond our control.

-We use 'cookies' on our site.
-Visit our cookies policy to find out more and manage cookies.
+Have a look at our cookies policy to find out more about cookies and how to manage them.

-We may amend this policy from time to time, in which case we will publish the amended version on our website, and you can ask us for a copy by writing to the above address or by emailing us at CentricaDataProtection@centrica.com.
+We may amend this policy from time to time.
+When that happens, we’ll publish the amended version on our website.
+But you can email or write to us to ask for a physical copy.